If you go out into the woods today, you are in for a big surprise….

 “You’re in for a fight?
 What did she mean by that?”
 Allan asked as they continued to watch Eric.

 “Well, the story goes that a young nobleman was out walking late one evening, in these very woods, when out of nowhere a very large wolf jumps out onto the path in front of him.
-He stopped and looked at the animal, not sure what to do, he took a step back away from the animal, but it began to growl.
+He stopped and looked at the animal, not sure what to do, he took a step back away from it, but it began to growl.
 He paused again but the wolf continued to growl, he brought up his hands to try and show the animal he meant no harm.
-Suddenly the wolf leapt forward, bit him on the arm before bouncing off into the woods, never to be seen again,” Celia placed the washcloth back in the bowl of water while standing beside the bed looking down at Eric.
+Suddenly the wolf leapt forward, and bit him on the arm before bouncing off into the woods, never to be seen again,” Celia placed the washcloth back in the bowl of water while standing beside the bed looking down at Eric.